samAricha/ChamaaFinance_CMP_KTOR/README.md

 To run the KTOR Server:
 - open project and access the Application.kt file under Server Folder
 - run the main method in the Application.kt file
-- N:B ==> In order to run Ktor Server you will require MySQL installed on your machine and have a DB named organiks
+- N:B ==> In order to run Ktor Server you will require PostgreSQL installed on your machine and have a DB named "chamaa"

 ## License